pcwu2022/Obsidian-Vault/Startup/Frameworks and Methods/Lean Canvas.md

 9. **[[Channels]]**:
    - Identify how you will reach your customer segments.
    - These could include both online and offline [[Channels]] such as social media, direct sales, [[SEO]], email marketing, partnerships, etc.

-### Why Use a Lean Canvas?

-- **Speed**: It’s quick to fill out and allows you to iterate rapidly on business ideas.
-- **Focus**: The canvas focuses on the essential elements of a [[Startup]], helping entrepreneurs think about the critical assumptions and risks.
-- **Clarity**: It’s visually simple and easy to understand, making it useful for pitching ideas to investors or team members.
-- **Flexibility**: As your business evolves, the Lean Canvas can be easily updated and refined.